Tiny House Empowerment Village

 “The opportunity to lay my head on my own bed was the most important thing; it gave me time to think and work on myself,” says Cesar Diaz, a resident of the Village who describes his community as “inspirational” and “life-changing.”

 The Village, located on two acres of City of Oakland-owned land adjacent to the Oakland Coliseum, contains 26 tiny houses, two community yurts, and two custom bathroom trailers.
 The yurts house a kitchen/dining room and a living room/makerspace.
 More than 100 planters with fruit trees, herbs, vegetables, and flowers enliven the yard with color and fragrance and provide opportunities for residents to cultivate the soil.

 Each tiny house is covered by two or more youth-painted murals.
 There are 150 or more murals total, including 50 that cover the surrounding fence, and an enormous one-acre ground mural, youth-designed and painted.
-A strawbale welcome center, a medical clinic, and two additional tiny houses for live-work staff will be completed this fall.
+An on-site medical clinic opened Nov.
+1st.
+A strawbale welcome center, and two additional tiny houses for live-work staff are expected to be completed in early January.

 Youth Spirit Artworks, founded in Berkeley by Sally Hindman in 2007, is a job training program that uses art as a vehicle for teaching skills to Bay Area unhoused and low-income youth in eight vocational pathway areas toward placement in living-wage jobs.